-During the senior year, ECE offers a year-long Senior Electrical Engineering Project course also know as the Senior "Capstone" Project.
+During the senior year, ECE offers a year-long Senior Electrical Engineering Project course also known as the Senior "Capstone" Project.
 This course helps satisfy Electrical Engineering Major Degree Requirements in the Senior Elective Study Plan.

 The Capstone Project gives Electrical and Computer Engineering students the opportunity to put their education into practice.
 Students, working in small teams, design, build, and present a challenging engineering design project.
 The design challenges, of which each team selects one to tackle, are proposed and supported by UCSB faculty research groups or by industry sponsors.
 Projects typically involve design and implementation of both hardware and software systems.
 The projects span a variety of topics in the field of electrical and computer engineering, including for example energy generation and conversion systems, electrochemical and biological sensors, image processing systems, control systems and circuits, and solid-state lighting systems.